-Wineries with continued operation of an existing commingled process water and domestic wastewater system, or that choose to expand or install a new commingled system, are not eligible for coverage under this General Order and shall obtain a separate permit to regulate the commingled wastewater.
+Wineries with continued operation of an existing commingled process water and domestic wastewater system, or that choose to expand or install a new commingled system, are not eligible to maintain coverage of the commingled system under this General Order beyond the compliance period provided in the Technical Provisions section and shall obtain a separate permit to regulate the commingled wastewater.

+Wineries that treat process water separately from domestic wastewater but discharge the individually-treated waste streams to the same subsurface disposal area may be eligible for coverage under this General Order if such a use is approved by the regional water board.
+The Discharger must submit technical justification that demonstrates the subsurface disposal area is appropriately sized, designed, and operated to receive and treat the process water and domestic wastewater and the domestic wastewater system and subsurface disposal area are regulated under a separate domestic wastewater permit through the regional water board or appropriate local agency.
+The subsurface disposal area must have dual coverage under an appropriate domestic wastewater permit and under this General Order.

-Application and Termination Process
+Application and Termination Processes

-Existing wineries, except those with individual WDRs, general WDRs, or conditional waivers of WDRs, are required to seek coverage under this General Order by submitting a complete Notice of Intent (NOI) (Attachment B), including the appropriate filing fee (California Code of Regulations [CCR], title 23, section 2200), and a technical report including, but not limited to, the information requested in Attachment C to the regional water board.
-The NOI, technical report, and filing fee must be submitted within 3 years of adoption of the General Order unless otherwise notified by the regional water board.
+Existing wineries, except those with individual WDRs, general WDRs, or conditional waivers of WDRs, are required to seek coverage under this General Order by submitting a complete Notice of Intent (NOI) (Attachment B), including the appropriate filing fee (CCR, title 23, section 2200), and a technical report including, but not limited to, the information requested in Attachment C to the regional water board.
+Attachment B and Attachment C are hereby attached and made a part of this General Order.
+The NOI, technical report, and filing fee must be submitted within 3 years of adoption of this General Order unless otherwise notified of an earlier enrollment date by the regional water board.

-The technical report shall include a proposed schedule for full compliance that must be as short as practicable but may not exceed 5 years from the date of the NOI.
+For existing facilities: The technical report shall include a proposed schedule for full compliance that must be as short as practicable but may not exceed 5 years from the date of the NOI.
 If any proposed completion dates exceed the compliance periods stipulated in this General Order, the change must be supported with appropriate technical and/or economic justification.
-The regional water board may modify the proposed schedule as appropriate.
+The regional water board may modify the proposed schedule as appropriate and will provide the approved schedule in the NOA.

 The State Water Board intends for this General Order to be the primary permitting mechanism for wineries in the state.
 Dischargers covered by individual WDRs, general WDRs, or a conditional waiver of WDRs may continue discharging under that authority until those orders expire or come up for renewal.
 At that time, or earlier at the discretion of the regional water board, it is the intent of the State Water Board that regional water boards will enroll all eligible wineries under this General Order.
 If a regional water board determines that, due to site-specific conditions, coverage under this General Order will not be protective of water quality, the regional water board may issue individual WDRs.